mrandreastoth/VSoft.Awaitable/README.md

 # VSoft.Awaitable

 This is a simple library for making Asynchronous function calls.
-It is a wrapper over [OmniThreadLibrary](https://github.com/gabr42/OmniThreadLibrary) and is based on it's own Parallel.Async functionality.
+It is a wrapper over [OmniThreadLibrary](https://github.com/gabr42/OmniThreadLibrary) and is based on its own Parallel.Async functionality.

 Parallel.Async does not provide a simple way to cancel calls, and be notified of the cancellation, and it does not allow the returning of results.